wp-plugins/nextgen-facebook/readme.txt

 * Added lib/pro/shorten.php which provides the `short()` method and creates the NgfbGoogl and NgfbBitly class objects (Pro version).

 == Upgrade Notice ==

+= 6.18rc1 =

+Minor style change for WordPress 3.8 "flat" design cues, added a 'Plugin Features' metabox, added a 'Check for Wistia Videos' option (enabled by default), fine-tunes loading of Pro addons.

 = 6.17.0 =